Monday's demonstration marked the fourth straight day of protests at the HKIA as anti-government anger continued.

 About 75 million passengers passed through the airport which is a major international transit hub in 2018.

-On Sunday, clashes between protesters and the police escalated across districts, including Tsim Sha Tsui, Sham Shui Po, Kwai Chung and Causeway Bay.
+This comes as clashes between protesters and the police escalated on Sunday across districts, including Tsim Sha Tsui, Sham Shui Po, Kwai Chung and Causeway Bay.

 The night ended with unprecedented scenes inside metro stations as officers unleashed tear gas inside Kwai Fong station and charged protesters inside Tai Koo station.